AllgeierSchweiz/fabric-ai-hack-activity-cockpit/README.md

 ## Objective

-Our goal was to create a solution that replicated the original architecture mentioned in chapter initial situation, directly in Fabric.
+Our goal was to create a solution that replicated the original architecture, directly in Fabric.

-By doing so, PBI Admins have the ability to manage this architecture within the Fabric tenant they oversee, avoiding or at least minimizing the need to work with Azure resources such as Azure Function App, Azure Storage.
+By doing so, PBI Admins have the ability to manage the setup within the Fabric tenant they oversee, avoiding or at least minimizing the need to work with Azure resources such as Azure Function App and Azure Storage.

 To achieve this, we first needed to transform the Power Shell scripts into Python to run the code in Fabric Notebooks.
 We used Azure Openai Assistants with code interpreter to help us translate the scripts into Python.
 This section substitutes the need for Azure Function App with Power Shell scripts.